nio-blocks/plotly_dash/README.md

 Plot multiple lines on the same graph, and take advantage of all of Plot.ly's built in browser interactivity.

+*Known bug*: Race condition exists during service start.
+It's possible that graph is not full built by the time a signal is received, in which case the signal will not be plotted.
+Make sure the block has fully started before calling process_signals.

 Properties
 ----------
 - **graph_series**: Lines to plot on the graph.
 Supply a dependent (y-axis) variable and name per line.